vinnicc/dota/README.md

-live_match.league_tier         # String, What tier the match's league is live_match.duration            # Integer, Length of the match, in seconds since the match began live_match.roshan_timer        # Integer, Seconds until Roshan respawns live_match.radiant             # Dota::API::LiveMatch::Side, Info about the team on the Radiant side live_match.dire                # Dota::API::LiveMatch::Side, Info about the team on the Dire side
+live_match.league_tier         # String, What tier the match's league is live_match.duration            # Integer, Length of the match, in seconds since the match began live_match.roshan_timer        # Integer, Seconds until Roshan respawns
 ```

 #### Sides - Radiant/Dire